fallen-icarus/cardano-loans/README.md

 - The Active UTxO the application is for must have an `ActiveDatum`.
 - The Active UTxO the application is for must be spent using the `ApplyInterest` redeemer, and the redeemer must specify the number of applications required as well as if any ada needs to be added to satisfy the new Active UTxO's minUTxOValue.
+This redeemer is required even for non-compounding loans in order to apply the penalties when required.
 - The interest observer smart contract must be executed as a staking script using the `ObserveInterest` redeemer.
 - All interest/penalty inputs must be from the same loan address.